KDE/digikam-doc/README.md

 # Translations

 The documentations are internationalized by KDE translators teams.
-In this repository, only the native English version is maintenained and text are writted in DocBook container.
+In this repository, only the native English version is maintained and text are writted in DocBook container.
 These files are parsed daily by scripts to extract strings to translate.
 Contents is exported to dedicated containers for translators.

 When translations are updated, files are re-injected back by others scripts to compile internationalized versions